inc8877/OdinLZ4Extension/README.md

 ## Easy update of existing code

-You can easily upgrade data de/serialization that is already implemented in your project to de/serialization with compression.
+You can easily upgrade data de/serialization that is already implemented in your project to de/serialization with de/compression.
 To do this, it is enough to plugin the necessary namespaces and simply replace `SerializationUtility` class to `OdinLZ4API`.

 Code example: